Table of contents:

-Chatbots are automated bots that will engage with leads and provide answers to basic questions.
+Chatbots are automated bots that engage with leads and answer basic questions.
 They can give information about pricing, products, or services.
 Chatbots can even set up appointments for sales reps to meet with leads later.

 Example #4.
 Conversation Intelligence

-You are not alone if you have ever wondered how Siri can run Google searches on your behalf or Amazon Alexa controls the light in your house.
-These devices use something called Natural Language Processing (NLP) to understand what you are saying.
+You are not alone if you have ever wondered how Siri can run Google searches on your behalf or if Amazon Alexa controls your house’s light.
+These devices use Natural Language Processing (NLP) to understand what you are saying.

 But NLP is not for smart gadgets only.
 Salespeople can leverage NLP using conversation intelligence.

 Conversation Intelligence is a sales intelligence software that automatically identifying critical moments and insights from your sales calls.
 It captures every call, records it, transcribes, and analyses the content.
 You can then view the full transcript of the call and see where important themes like objections or pricing came up.

 The software also automatically assesses your performance based on metrics like speaking time, pitch effectiveness, and objection handling.
 This data allows you to identify areas for improvement quickly.